Postal Service Act: Economics

 JD Thomas said the Postal Service Act was shaped in part by the desire to avoid censorship employed by the Crown to try to suppress their political opponents in colonial times.
 He also claimed that "the promise of mail delivery [helped] grow the nation and economy instead of serving only existing communities."
 He illustrated its importance to people on the frontier by discussing the role of mail in the lives of people around Royalton, NY.
 Before they got a post office in 1826, "The neighbors would club together, put a boy on a horse, and about once a month he could be seen wending his way through forest and stream, ... to get, perchance, half a dozen letters and papers for four times that number of families. ...
 [W]hen he returned, if no tidings came from loved ones, they did their best to suppress the silent tears that would often betray their sadness."

-Researchers have claimed that the widespread availability of newspapers contributed to a high literacy rate in the US.
-This in turn helped increase the rate of economic growth, thereby contributing to its dominant position in the international economy today.
+Researchers have claimed that the widespread availability of newspapers contributed to a high literacy rate in the U.S. This in turn helped increase the rate of economic growth, thereby contributing to its dominant position in the international economy today.